 - A. Defining the Job.
 When a vacancy occurs, the department head or his/her designee will review the functions, duties, responsibilities and minimum qualifications of the position to ascertain whether the job description accurately reflects the position.
-If the job description is to be changed, the recommended changes will be reported to the Director of Human Resources, who will determine, on the basis of the minimum qualification requirements for the position, the appropriate class for the newly described position and report the same to the County Administrator and the Board of Commissioners. - B. Advertising the Vacancy.
+If the job description is to be changed, the recommended changes will be reported to the Director of Human Resources, who will determine, on the basis of the minimum qualification requirements for the position, the appropriate class for the newly described position and report the same to the County Administrator. - B. Advertising the Vacancy.
 The Director of Human Resources will generally be responsible for publicizing the vacancy to the public as follows: - 1.
 The Director of Human Resources in conjunction with the department head will strive to publicize the vacancy by means best calculated to inform as many qualified people as possible; - 2.
 The publication of the vacancy will generally include the position title; duties; responsibilities; special and minimum qualifications; the time, place and manner of making application; the County's equal employment opportunity; - 3.
-The following methods of publicizing may be used as indicated by the position being considered: posting on public bulletin boards, advertising in newspapers and other appropriate publications, listing with the State Employment Service, approaching community and other organizations that may have special interest in the position; - 4.
-To allow sufficient time for interested persons to apply recruitment and posting will be conducted for a minimum of five calendar days. - C. Filling Vacancies.
-Vacancies may be filled by original appointment, emergency appointment, temporary appointment, promotion, demotion, or transfer.
+The following methods of publicizing may be used as indicated by the position being considered: posting on public bulletin boards, advertising in newspapers and other appropriate publications, listing with the State Employment Service, applicable internet listings, approaching community and other organizations that may have special interest in the position; - 4.
+To allow sufficient time for interested persons to apply recruitment and posting will generally be conducted for a minimum of five calendar days. - C. Filling Vacancies.
+Vacancies may be filled by original appointment, temporary appointment, promotion, demotion, or transfer.
+When a temporary appointment is made, any or all of these provisions may be waived.